jalabrecque/website/content/talk/example/index.md

 featured: false
 image: []
 links: []
-location: "Center for Quantitative Methods"
+location: Center for Quantitative Methods
 math: true
-project: []
 publishDate: "2017-01-01T00:00:00Z"
 slides: example
-summary: []
+summary: An example talk using Academic's Markdown slides feature.
 tags: []
-title: You keep using the model.
+title: You keep using that model.
 I do not think it means what you think it means.
 url_code: ""
 url_pdf: ""
 url_slides: ""